 Americans for Prosperity Directors

 He has been John M. Olin Distinguished Fellow at the Citizens for a Sound Economy Foundation and at the Center for Study of Public Choice at George Mason University.
 He is also a senior fellow of the Hoover Institution at Stanford University.
 He has been a Member of the Boards of the Tax Foundation and the Progress and Freedom Foundation, and a member of the Board of Visitors of George Mason University, and the U.S. Air Force Academy.
-Miller is currently chairman of the Capital Analysis Group (CapAnalysis), a division of the international law firm, and serves as Chairman of the executive committee of the International Tax and Investment Center.
+Miller is currently a Senior Advisor to Husch Blackwell, LLP, an international law firm, and serves as Chairman of the executive committee of the International Tax and Investment Center.
 He has served a term on the Board of Governors of the U.S. Postal Service and has been nominated for another term.
 In addition, he serves on the boards of three mutual funds and Clean Energy Fuels Corporation.

 James E. Stephenson